SiddhantGautam07/Python/03_Conditionals/Questions.md

 </details>

 <details>
 <summary>14.
-Find Perfect Number
+Find Square
 </summary>
-Problem : Take a number to users and checkout the Perfect number or not.
+Problem : Take a number to users and find the squre of the number
 </details>